Hong Kong Film Gala Presentation Celebrates Fifth Edition in Dubai

 When asked about his casting decisions, Tai Lee revealed that Patrick Tam was always his first and only choice for the role of the father.
 The script had been tailored for him eight years ago, though the film only came to fruition this year due to various delays.
 Casting the son, however, came as an unexpected surprise: “Locker walked into the audition with bleached blond hair — completely different from what I had imagined.
 But that was the moment I realised the character could look like this.
 So I cast him on the spot,” Tai Lee laughed.

-Chow also spoke about his collaboration with co-director Jonathan Lee.
-Chow focused on the script and emotional arc of the characters, while Lee oversaw the technical, visual, and artistic aspects of the production.
+Chou also spoke about his collaboration with co-director Jonathan Lee.
+Chou focused on the script and emotional arc of the characters, while Lee oversaw the technical, visual, and artistic aspects of the production.
 The partnership, he said, allowed them to divide responsibilities effectively and play to each other’s strengths.

 Dubai audiences showed great curiosity toward Hong Kong cinema, asking thoughtful questions and seeking to learn more about the cultural context and creative ideas behind the films.
 Through these post-screening conversations, Hong Kong filmmakers engaged in warm and open exchanges, offering Middle Eastern viewers fresh insight into the voices and perspectives of a new generation of Hong Kong storytellers.